btmartin721/ClineHelpR/README.md

                      discard = 2500)
 ```

 This will discard the first 2500 samples from **each run**.
-So if like in the example before you had 25,000 MCMC samples, and you discarded 2500 from each of the five runs, you would end up with 12,500 MCMC samples.
-The difference here is that instead of taking every Nth sample, you are taking the first N samples of each run.
+So if like in the previous example you had 25,000 MCMC samples, and you discarded 2500 from each of the five runs, you would end up with 12,500 MCMC samples.
+The difference here is that instead of taking every Nth sample, you are discarding the first N samples of each run.

 One reason to use this is if you notice that the runs converged e.g. 2500 samples post-burnin.
 In this case you could just discard the non-converged portions of the runs as burn-in.